-Snapshots are point-in-time backups of disks.
-You can use a snapshot of a disk to restore disk data to the point in time when the snapshot was created.
+Snapshots are point-in-time backups of cloud disks.
+You can use a snapshot of a cloud disk to restore disk data to the point in time when the snapshot was created.
 This topic describes how to create and delete snapshots and calculate the snapshot size.
 This topic also describes the relationship between the snapshot size and the disk size.

 Create snapshots